GTPB/ELIXIR-Train-the-Trainer-Dev/bin/build_lesson/README.md

 # Summary
-This folder contains the python script and yaml file used by the **build_lesson_wf.yml** workflow file (which can be found in .github/workflows) to properly structure the lesson and generate the slides markdown file (which can be found in the 'slides' folder).
+This folder contains the python script and yaml file used by the **build_lesson_wf.yml** workflow file (which can be found in [this folder](.github/workflows)) to properly structure the lesson and generate the slides markdown file (which can be found in the [slides](../../slides) folder).

 <br/>